Mixed Breed Dogs

 About the Jackshund

-The Jackshund is a medium mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Jackshund is best matched with experienced owners.
+The Jackshund is a cross between the Jack Russell Terrier and Dachshund.
+The Jackshund is a small mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Jackshund is best matched with experienced owners.
 Typically standing 8 to 23 inches and weighing 15 to 28 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Jackshund brings a distinct combination of traits that sets it apart.
 The Jackshund is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Jackshund loves being close to its people and forms strong bonds with every member of the household.